Wednesday, January 31, 2024

 Unfortunately, while the Nintendo 64 was getting some of the series' best and most beloved games, the PS1 was lagging behind hard.
 The big PS1 entry was Bomberman World, a pre-rendered isometric game that kind of sucks.
 It's super unpolished and janky, Bomberman's movement is painfully slow, the sound quality is ear-grating, and worst of all, it goes back to the Mega formula.
 After so many inventive and unique Bomberman games that push the series forward, Bomberman World regresses to that safe "find the items and go" structure and somehow still executes it even worse than the Super Bomberman sequels.
 All the areas are super open, the level themes are unoriginal, and as I mentioned above, the game both plays and looks bad.
 While there is still a Battle Mode and some neat side content, all of it suffers because the Bomberman World engine is just not very good.
 Thank goodness for Jun Chikuma's score, it's truly the only redeemable quality here.

 Thankfully, the other PS1 entry is actually really damn great, but it's also super unambitious.
 Bomberman Party Edition is pretty much just an improved remake of the first game, but man, what an improvement.
 Party Edition's campaign is pretty much just the first game's campaign again, but with smoother movement, prettier spritework, fantastic music, and varied level aesthetics, it fixes almost all of my issues with that original game.
 And if you really love that retro aesthetic, you can even play a pixel-perfect recreation in Retro Mode.
 The multiplayer is also one of my personal favorites, with a massive library of characters and stages to choose from making for hours of fun.
 Party Edition indeed.
-That being said, while I adore Party Edition and think it's a fantastic remake, it still pales in comparison to the N64 games in terms of ambitions.
+That being said, while I adore Party Edition and think it's a fantastic remake, it still pales in comparison to the N64 games in terms of ambition.
 Unfortunately, the PS1 was just dealt a really bad hand when it comes to Bomberman, and that's a damn shame.

 Bomberman Hero: Weird But Soulful